Egypt villagers say poultry innocent in bird flu deaths (AFP)

 According to the World Organisation for Animal Health, the highly infectious strain of the H5N1 avian flu virus can be eradicated if it is dealt with effectively in Egypt, Indonesia and Nigeria, where it has become endemic.

-- OIE: Low pathogenic avian influenza (poultry) ,Portugal 6 days ago
+- OIE: Low pathogenic avian influenza (poultry), China 5 days ago